vjysd/vjysd.github.io/research/index.md

 # Research

-My research interest lies in developing computational models and analyzing large datasets, typically related to neuroscience.
+My research interest lies in developing computational models and analyzing large datasets, typically related to biology.
 I use mathematical & programming tools to achieve this.

 ## Computational Neuroscience